 Please note this is an online event and will require you to use the event streaming system Crowdcast.

 These events are free, however donations are greatly appreciated.

-The PEN Charter states that literature knows no frontiers and should remain a common currency between nations in spite of political or international upheavals.
+'Literature knows no frontiers and should remain a common currency between nations despite political upheavals', according to the PEN Charter.

-This panel discussion presented in collaboration with English PEN celebrates the role of translation in breaking down barriers.
-Chaired by Claire Armitstead of the Guardian, guest speakers include Syrian-born writer and translator Dima Wannous and Chinese-born British poet Ma Jian, author of Red Dust; and his interpreter Flora Drew.
+This panel discussion celebrates the role of translation in breaking down barriers.
+Chaired by Associate Editor (Culture) for the Guardian and English PEN Trustee, Claire Armitstead, it features Syrian translator and author of The Frightened Ones, Dima Wannous; Chinese-born British poet and author of Red Dust, Ma Jian; and his translator and interpreter, Flora Drew.

 To access this event

 Click 'Book now' to secure your place.
 The event is hosted on Crowdcast – a free, interactive streaming service that requires users to register in advance.